-When you are passionate about something, you search for as much information as possible regarding that subject.
-Sometimes, there might be a very interesting piece that unfortunately might be written in another language.
-Thanks to technology, you can always translate these webpages.
+When you are passionate about something, you search for it as possible.
+Sometimes, you may come across a very interesting piece that might be written in another language.
+Well, that forbids you from reading it.
+Thanks to technology, you can always translate these web-pages and read them!

 How to Translate in Firefox using Add-on?

 Mozilla Firefox has several translator add-ons on its Add-on site.
-Just search for a translator and select any of your choices – be sure to use the reviews and ratings to guide your decisions.
+Just search for a translator and select any of your choices – be sure to look at the reviews and ratings to guide your decisions.

 In this example, we shall use the Google Translate Add-on because it is simple and straight to the point.

-Here are the steps to translate the page in Firefox computer:
+Here are the steps on how to translate a page in Firefox computer:

 - Launch the Mozilla Firefox browser on the computer.